ADACS-Australia/2024_05_02_SolarStellarSpacePhysics_ML_Workshop/_episodes/ExpertSystem.md

 Now that we have identified the "feature" (a ripple) in the images above we need to design an algorithm to detect said feature.

 > ## A few things to note about the images:
-> - The ripple is a curved arc which looks to start around 20-30 time units from distance 0
+> - The ripple is a curved arc which looks to start around 20-30 minutes from distance 0
 > - Most of the pixels in the image are noise pixels, with only a small fraction being signal pixels
 > - The background image is filled with waves that are primarily horizontally elongated
-> - The background waves and the ripple are **harder** to distinguish at large Distances because they are aligned
+> - The background waves and the ripple are **harder** to distinguish at large distances because they are aligned
-> - The background waves and the ripple are **easier** to separate at distances around 10-10Mm as the two are misaligned
+> - The background waves and the ripple are **easier** to separate at distances around 10-30Mm as the two are misaligned
+> - There is a region from 0-10Mm were the signal should be easily seen, but it isn't.
+This is probably due to what we described in the very first animation.
+We effectively have a dead-zone where no signal is expected.
 > - The "wave height" or strength of the waves is different in different parts of the image, with the left of the image sometimes being min/max on the colour scale.
 >
 {: .solution}

 The above observations are going to help us in designing an algorithm which separates the signal of interest (the ripple) from the noise (the other wavy things).
 The first few steps that we can plan are:
-- Normalise the data set so that the noise is roughly equal over the image
+- Normalize the data set so that the noise is roughly equal over the image
-- Crop the image to show just the region where the signal is the strongest
+- Crop the image to show just the region where the signal is most easily separated from the noise
 - Estimate the curvature of the ripple feature by over-plotting the (cropped) image